How to Share the Gospel With a Deist

 Things to Remember

-The best route to take with Danielle is to first get her to see the inconsistencies and contradictions in her worldview.
+The best route to take with a Deist friend is to first get them to see the inconsistencies and contradictions in their worldview.
 This is best done by asking penetrating questions like:

 - Every major religion contradicts the others on major issues like who God is and how we get to heaven, so how can they all be right?